Ehrlichia chaffeensis: Signs and symptoms

-Patients display early symptoms within 1 to 2 weeks after tick infection.
 Early symptoms include fever, headache, malaise, low-back pain, or gastrointestinal symptoms.
 Some patients may also have myalgias or arthralgias, and an estimated 10–40% of patients may develop coughing, pharyngitis, diarrhea, vomiting, abdominal pain, and changes in mental status.
+Fulminant infections are more common in patients immunocompromised by HIV, high dose costeroids, and/or medications related to organ transplant.